mesuli95/Data-Analytics/README.md

 # Qualitative data

  * Qualitative data answers questions like “Why?” and “What?”
- * Qualitative data answers questions like “Why?” and “What?”
  * Example Pet Name, Animal Type, and Breed Name are all qualitative.

 # Discrete vs Continuous data